XinhaoLi74/XinhaoLi74.github.io/_posts/.ipynb_checkpoints/2020-05-03-TMAP-checkpoint.md

 is_linear = [1 if r == 0 else 0 for r in numrings]
 ```

 The molecules in ESOL datast contains rings from 0 to 8.
-Now we are going to plot two labels.
+Now we are going to plot three labels.
 We need to change setting in `faerun.add_scatter`, information of multiple labels are passed as lists.

 ```python